learn-co-students/first-lab-ruby-learn-cli-nitrous-q-000/README.md

 SCREENSHOT

 After you click on this, a new tab should open with your Nitrous container.
-At the same time, behind the scenes we are forking the lab and clone it to your container.
+At the same time, behind the scenes we are forking the lab and cloning it to your container.

 SCREENSHOT